JohnVogg/JohnVogg/README.md

 # John Vongelis

 Welcome to my GitHub profile!
-I'm a passionate and curious developer, currently studying Computer Engineering and actively building projects that solve real-world problems.
-I specialize in front-end development, product design, and the intersection between technology and user experience.

 ---

 ## 💼 About Me